jmlafont/jpetstore-kubernetes/Tekton/README.md

 In this workshop, you will build an application from its source files and deploy it to an OCP cluster using Openshift Pipeline.

+Everything needed is in the current repository

-- Source files are in the [../jpetstore](../jpetstore) subdirectory of this git repository
+- Source files are in the [../jpetstore](../jpetstore) subdirectory
-- yaml file to deploy the application are in [../YAML](../YAML) subdirectory
+- yaml files to deploy the application are in [../YAML](../YAML) subdirectory
-- pipeline definition is in [Pipeline.yaml](Pipeline.yaml) file
+- pipeline definition is in [Pipeline.yaml](Pipeline.yaml) file in  [../Tekton](../Tekton) subdirectory

 ## Pre-requisites: